for IT-Services of IT-LINUXMAKER Andreas Günther Status 01.06.2021

 If the IT service provider is in fact not able to perform a contract which is contractually negligible, he must immediately notify the client thereof.

 The IT service provider provides the necessary equipment, tools and the necessary personnel for the service provided that the client does not have the appropriate equipment or premises.
 Unless otherwise agreed, it is agreed upon individually.
 The parties shall endeavor to provide the best possible knowledge and conscience to assist the contractor in providing the respective obligation by providing information, information or experience to ensure a smooth and efficient workflow for both parties.

 Each of the contractual partners may apply to the other contractual partner in writing for changes to the agreed scope of services.
 After receipt of the amendment, the beneficiary will examine whether and under what conditions the change is feasible and immediately inform the applicant of the consent or rejection in writing and, if necessary, give reasons.
 If an amendment by the client requires a comprehensive review, the IT service provider's review effort may be calculated on the basis of a previous announcement, provided that the client still has the option to review the amendment.

 Even if fixed time quotas or a fixed price have been agreed, both parties are obliged to avoid time delays as far as possible.
 If the client delays the work of the IT service provider due to his input (e.g. lack of access, missing information required for the order), this idle time can also be billed.

 6 Prices and terms of payment

-- Invoices are payable without deduction 14 days after the date of the invoice, unless the individual contractual agreement deviates from this.
-If the invoice amount has not been received within 30 days after the date of the invoice, the IT service provider is entitled to claim interest on arrears.
+Invoices are payable without deduction, provided that the individual contractual agreement does not deviate from this.
+If the invoice amount is not received within 30 days after the invoice date on the specified accounts, the IT service provider is entitled to claim default interest.
+Decisive for the receipt of payment is the actual, final and irrevocable credit on the account of IT-LINUXMAKER.
 The interest on arrears is 8% p.a.
 Above the base rate applicable at the time of the calculation.